joshuaalbertt/loragica-legal/TERMS.md

 ## 9. Contact

 Questions regarding these Terms and Conditions can be directed to us.
+Email: official.loragica@gmail.com

 ---